souravrooj/create-js-project/README.md

 A powerful CLI tool to quickly scaffold various JavaScript and TypeScript project structures with best practices and modern tooling.

+## 🎯 **What is js-project-generator?**

+`js-project-generator` is a command-line tool that helps you create new JavaScript and TypeScript projects instantly.
+Instead of manually setting up project structures, installing dependencies, and configuring tools like ESLint, Prettier, and testing frameworks, this CLI does it all for you with a single command.

+### **Why use js-project-generator?**
+- ⚡ **Save Time**: Create fully configured projects in seconds
+- 🛠️ **Zero Configuration**: Everything is pre-configured and ready to run
+- 📚 **Best Practices**: Follows industry standards and conventions
+- 🎨 **Modern Tooling**: Includes ESLint, Prettier, Jest, and more
+- 🔧 **Multiple Frameworks**: Support for 7 popular project types
+- 📱 **Cross-Platform**: Works on Windows, macOS, and Linux

 ## 🚀 Features

 - **Multiple Project Types**: Support for 7 different project types